 The Next Recession: Donald Trump is the Wild Card

 To be sure, Donald Trump is the wild card.
 His behavior could hasten the next downturn.
 Maybe the fifty former Republican National Security advisers were right.
 In their August 2016 letter, they said he “… lacks the character, values, and experience to be President… displays an alarming ignorance of basic facts of contemporary international politics…” They provided other reasons supporting their view that he is not fit to be President.
 Although I agree with Trump’s stance, on business (except trade), taxation, reduced regulations, and a few other areas, I think his character issues—narcissism, lack of teachability, general erratic behavior—will spook the market to conclude that he won’t be able to deliver his business-friendly agenda.

 Business likes stability and predictability.
 Stock Markets hate uncertainty.
 Sadly, though he had some successes, Donald Trumps’ first few months in office have been chaotic.
-Although markets reacted enthusiastically to his pro-business ideas at first, the steady stream of blunders, contradictions, and his disregard for the truth is disconcerting.
+Although markets reacted well to his pro-business ideas at first, the steady stream of blunders, contradictions, and his disregard for the truth is disconcerting.
 Eventually, it took a toll on the Dow on May 17.
 The Index closed down 370 points following reports about Trump’s handling of confidential information and comments he purportedly made to former FBI director Comey.

 North America’s Anemic Economies